Q. What is commercial auto insurance?

 If you use your own vehicle to deliver pizza, there are several options you can consider:

-One of the best ways to find a commercial auto policy to suit your individual commercial vehicle insurance requirements is to speak with an independent agent in the Trusted Choice network who specializes in business insurance.
-An independent agent can compare policies and rates so you can find a policy you can afford.
+One of the best ways to find a commercial auto policy to suit your individual commercial vehicle insurance requirements is to speak with an independent agent who specializes in business insurance.
+These agents can compare policies and rates so you can find a policy you can afford.

 If you use your vehicle for commercial purposes or plan to do so in the near future, contact an agent today to find the commercial vehicle coverage you need so that both you and your business are protected.